-What is the Process of a Chapter 7 Bankruptcy in Colorado?
+What Is the Process of a Chapter 7 Bankruptcy in Colorado?

-By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on May 3, 2023
+By Super Lawyers staff | Reviewed by Canaan Suitt, J.D. | Last updated on June 30, 2025 Featuring practical insights from contributing attorney Robertson B. Cohen

 Dealing with debt can be stressful, even overwhelming.
 For those in serious financial distress, bankruptcy protection offers a potential path forward and back on to stable footing.
 As explained by the United States courts, Chapter 7 bankruptcy is liquidation bankruptcy.
 Through Chapter 7, qualifying individuals can shed most, and possibly all, of their debt.
 Here, you will find an overview of the process for filing a Chapter 7 bankruptcy petition in Colorado.